waud/waud/README.md

 |:--:|:--:|:--:|:--:|:--:|
 | Latest ✓ | Latest ✓ | Latest ✓ | Latest ✓ | Latest ✓ |

+:boom: It is recommeded to use same sample rate for all the audio files.
+Playing different sample rate files can cause issues on some devices. :boom:

 ### Installation

 `npm install waud.js`